Facilities & Location

 At the center of it all is Kenly Hall – our Dining Hall and office, filled with plaques representing each year of cabins and campers, since 1936.
 Just outside are picnic tables, the woodshop, a basketball court and activity center, and of course our big bell – rung several times a day to announce activities and meals.

-Our rustic but clean cabins are equipped with electricity, comfortable bunks, and storage cubbies for up to 100 campers plus staff.
+Our rustic but clean cabins and yurts are equipped with electricity, comfortable bunks, and storage cubbies.
 Girls and Juniors use in-cabin bathrooms, while the Boys have a dedicated Wash and Shower House.
 Cabins are situated within our Kanasatka Circle (boys area) Winnetaska Circle (girls area), and Juniors areas.

 Our Waterfront area sits inside a quiet cove, with a dock to separate our 3 swimming areas.
-Campers love jumping off the water trampoline and blob, raft and diving board on a hot day!
+Campers love jumping off the water trampoline and blob, water slide and climbing wall, Rockit, raft and diving board on a hot day!
 In the boathouse, they’ll find toys and games to use in the water or on the sand, along with lifejackets and paddles for adventures in canoes, sailboats, and more!

 With an Arts & Crafts loft upstairs and ping pong tables, gym mats, and open space down stairs, our Rec Hall is the perfect spot for a barn dance, drama or to spend time on a rainy day.

 Our large field is perfect for team sports, and includes a backstop for a game of kickball or baseball.
 Next door are our two clay tennis courts, where campers can imagine themselves winning the French Open.

 On our climbing tower, low elements, high ropes course and zip line that are certified to ACCT standards annually, campers can challenge themselves in a secure environment.
 For those who prefer to stay on the ground, our archery range lies in a clearing just beyond.